Breast Augmentation/Breast Implants

 - Grade 2 – Your friends may notice that there has been a change.

 - Grade 3 – Starting to look more obvious.
 There is more prominent cleavage.
-Some people will probably know or suspect that you have had breast implants.
+Some people will probably know or suspect that you have had breast implant surgery.

 - Grade 4 – Look very artificial – not natural.
-Mr White does not perform very large implants or try to achieve Grade 4 look.
+A/Prof White generally does not perform very large implants or try to achieve Grade 4 look.
 The complications both in the short and long-term increase with the larger size implants.